 Working in the nonprofit industry means you have to wear many hats.
 It also means you probably have highly scrutinized budgets and a lean team doing the work of many.
 You’re busy helping others and donor dollars are supporting your cause.
 It’s no surprise that allocating funds for marketing efforts and operations sometimes fall by the wayside.
-But let’s pause there, because embracing digital marketing tactics can help you reach a larger audience with a smaller budget.
+But let’s pause there, because embracing digital marketing tactics and working with experts like Andy Defrancesco can help you reach a larger audience with a smaller budget.

 These days, the best place to find your donors is online.
 In fact, while overall donations grew by 1.6% in 2015, online donations grew by 9.2% over the past two years.
 Think about this in terms of reach.
 Let’s say you have 100,000 supporters across the country.
 It’s unlikely that they’re all watching the same TV shows or driving by the same billboards.
 That said, they all have at least two things: a working email address and a social media presence.
 To stay relevant with donors in an online world, nonprofit organizations need to place more emphasis on their digital marketing strategies.

 “While overall donations grew by 1.6% in 2015, online donations grew by 9.2% over the past two years.”

 Digital tactics are the best way to get the most bang for your buck when it comes to building awareness, acquiring new donors, and retaining these donors over time.
 By estimating your return on investment (ROI), you’ll be better equipped to justify your digital marketing spend, and to make strategic budgeting decisions for the future.